Skip to main content

 Tuesday, September 18, 2007

-TULSA, Okla. - Oklahoma State University Center for Rural Health has been honored by two organizations for its achievements in rural medical education and rural health care.
 Blue Cross Blue Shield of Oklahoma Champions of Health program named the center as a recipient of its Champion of Public Health award and the Rural Health Association of Oklahoma has named it the Rural Organization of the Year for 2007.

 “The OSU Center for Rural Health team is grateful for this recognition of our center, its stakeholders and partners who work to promote care in Oklahoma,” said Dr. William J. Pettit, OSU Center for Health Sciences associate dean for rural health.
-“There is a great deal to accomplish and we are honored as employees of Oklahoma State University Center for Health Sciences to receive these awards.”
+“There is a great deal to accomplish and we are honored as Oklahoma State University Center for Health Sciences employees to receive these awards.”

 In addition, the award recognizes the center’s impact on osteopathic physicians and their rural practices as it provides support services and strengthens the broader health care delivery systems in the rural communities where they practice.
 The physicians are prepared for the unique challenges of rural medicine, ensuring that quality physicians are available to serve rural Oklahomans.
 The award will be presented on Oct.
 8 at the National Cowboy and Western Heritage Museum in Oklahoma City.